-Defended workers’ compensation insurer in class action alleging failure to warn of effects of anniversary rating date changes on experience modification factors and premiums.
+Class action against workers’ compensation insurer alleging failure to warn of effects of anniversary rating date changes on experience modification factors and premiums.

-Defended health insurer in class action challenging different copay amounts applicable to brand and generic drugs.
+Class action against health insurer challenging different copay amounts applicable to brand and generic drugs.

-Defended life insurer in class actions alleging failure to pay death benefits in connection with the Armenian Genocide and Pontic Greek Genocide in the Turkish Ottoman Empire.
+Class action Defended life insurer in class actions alleging that life insurer failed to pay death benefits in connection with the Armenian Genocide and Pontic Greek Genocide in the Turkish Ottoman Empire.

-Defended workers’ compensation insurers in separate Section 17200/bad faith reserving and experience modifier inflation cases.
+Litigation alleging that workers’ compensation insurers engaged in bad faith reserving and experience rating modifier inflation.

-Defended life insurer in class action alleging misleading marketing of and failure to pay benefits under spousal benefit riders.
+Class action alleging that life insurer misleadingly marketed and failed to pay benefits under spousal benefit riders.

 Admissions, Memberships & Qualifications